PhoenixTales/wiki.gothicarchive.org/items.md

   - alternatively he guesses it based on how few of them are under the barrier
   - `So that wretched imp tried to sell you the Fire Stone, tststs.
 This Fire Stone belongs to my apprentice, whom I haven't seen for two days.`
   - German: `Dieser elende Wicht hat also versucht, dir den Feuerstein anzudrehen, tststs.
 Der Feuerstein gehört meinem Lehrling, den ich schon seit zwei Tagen nicht mehr gesehen habe.`

+## Flame Tongue
+- German: `Flammenzunge`
+- a broadsword dealing fire damage
+- it has a visual fire effect and emits light
+- can be used as a torch
+- mentioned in Phoenix Docs (`Referenz_Items`)

 ## Focus Stone
 - crystal-based energy storage device